 And then it was Christmas morning.
 The giant squid was presented.
 The giant squid was unwrapped.
 Mr Tabubil was shocked, stunned, amazed and… truthfully, a little appalled.**

 **Mr Tabubil: “I can I believe that when you showed me a picture of a giant squid on the internet, I said I wanted one.
-And I probably meant it – for about 5 minutes!
+And I probably meant it, for about 5 minutes.
 And then I forgot.
 I moved on.
 I certainly never imagined one would actually show up and take over our living room!
-What are we supposed to DO with this thing?!”
+What are we supposed to DO with it?!”